PlywoodPallet/admin-dashboard/README.md

 - How to make search bar size dynamic?
 - Create a branch for converting secondary-nav from grid to flexbox.
 I'm having a difficult time getting everything positioned in grid
 - hover effect for primary nav. onclick effect for secondary nav buttons
+- Alignment of items in primary nav and secondary nav is off, would like to align images, buttons, and text to a universal centerline.
+Align-items: center did move the items, but isn't not perfectly centered

 Project History
 - Researched CSS naming conventions https://www.freecodecamp.org/news/css-naming-conventions-that-will-save-you-hours-of-debugging-35cea737d849/